Rifqio/simple-rag-implementation/assets/employees/Avery Lancaster.md

   Market competition intensified, and monthly sales metrics were below targets.
 Avery implemented new strategies which required a steep learning curve.

 - **2018**: **Exceeds Expectations**
-  Under Avery’s pivoted vision, Jasa Raharja Putera launched two new successful products that significantly increased market share.
+  Under Avery’s pivoted vision, BPJS Kesehatan launched two new successful products that significantly increased market share.

 - **2019**: **Meets Expectations**
   Steady growth, however, some team tensions led to a minor drop in employee morale.
 Avery recognized the need to enhance company culture.